xuanphongit/azure_project_2/README.md

 ## Project Overview

 For the final project, we are going to build an app called "Neighborly".
-Neighborly is a Python Flask-powered web application that allows neighbors to post advertisements for services and products they can offer.
+Neighborly is a Python Flask-powered web application that allows neighbors to post advertisement for services and products they can offer.

 The Neighborly project is comprised of a front-end application that is built with the Python Flask micro framework.
-The application allows the user to view, create, edit, and delete the community advertisements.
+The application allows the user to view, create, edit, and delete the community advertisement.

 The application makes direct requests to the back-end API endpoints.
 These are endpoints that we will also build for the server-side of the application.